 5. Written statements: Statement 1 (Personal Statement) Please write a 1 to 2 page statement which makes clear why you want to persue a PhD in Physiology.
 Describe your lab research experience, and why that research was motivating.
 For each research project you led or were involved in, please use the following subsections to help you summarize your studies: Background, Experimental Question, Methods, Results and Discussion.
 Please be brief while providing sufficient detail.
 Outline your immediate educational and long-range career objective in relation ot Physiology.
 Please include if you have a research area you hope to specialize in or a specific mentor you hope to work with.
 Statement 2 (Diversity Statement) This is an optional statement.
 Enrolling and graduating a diverse student body is central to the University of Minnesota's mission.
 Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program and to the education of fellow students at the University of Minnesota.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success.
 If you have anything you want us to consider or any unique experiences, this can be provided in the Extenuating Circumstances Statement (optional).

-9. You do not have to apply for a fellowship via the online application.
-The PhD program in Integrative Physiology and Biology typically supports all of our PhD students with a monthly stipend (competitive with other nationally ranked schools) as well as free tuition, and fringe benefits.
+8. You do not have to apply for a fellowship via the online application.
+The PhD program in Integrative Physiology and Biology typically supports all of our PhD students with a monthly stipend (competitive with other nationally ranked schools) as well as full tuition, and fringe benefits.
 Financial support is provided through the IBP department and associated graduate program.